Question: are you planning to bring anything new to the in-store experience?

 Enjoyed this post?
 Check out our free ebook, Retail Survival of the Fittest.
 This book serves as your practical guide to modern-day retail success.
 You’ll learn:

 - How to design in-store experiences that delight customers and keep them coming back.

 - How to automate or streamline repetitive tasks so you can be more productive and focus on serving your customers and growing your business.

 - How to increase repeat purchases through creative loyalty strategies, clever use of data, and modern-day rewards programs.

 What’s the best way to take your store’s experience to the next level?
 The short answer is it depends.

 Do your research.
 Ask yourself — or even better, ask your customers — what would make shoppers come into your stores?
 Do you need to offer omnichannel services?
 Should you work on community building?
 The only way to find out is to get to know your customers and try new things.

 Will it be easy?
 Not likely.
-But doing so is critical if you want to thrive 2017 and beyond.
+But doing so is critical if you want to thrive in the months and years to come.

 About Francesca Nicasio

 Francesca Nicasio is Vend's Retail Expert and Content Strategist.
 She writes about trends, tips, and other cool things that enable retailers to increase sales, serve customers better, and be more awesome overall.
 She's also the author of Retail Survival of the Fittest, a free eBook to help retailers future-proof their stores.
 Connect with her on LinkedIn, Twitter, or Google+.